 This article outlines six ways to engage your employees, all while giving back to help your community.
 Please note that each of these methods can be scaled up or down, depending on the size of your workforce.

 (1) Volunteering together

 Whether a short project of a couple hours, a full day, or even a week-long series, volunteering together enables workers to enhance their teamwork and bring new enthusiasm back into the office.

-Case in point: Austin’s Salesforce team recently celebrated Global Volunteer Week by sorting produce at the Central Texas Food Bank which went into almost 5,000 meals to feed those in need of donated food.
+Case in point: After Austin’s Salesforce team celebrated Global Volunteer Week by sorting produce at the Central Texas Food Bank, almost 5,000 meals went to feed those in need of donated food.

 There are countless other opportunities for team projects such as preparing and serving lunch or breakfast to the homeless, walking as a team in a charity event, beautifying a park, or stuffing and delivering backpacks to low income students.

 Employees these days love to have time to go volunteer at a nonprofit of their choice.
 Even better if the time they spend is paid time off from their employer.